ebceran/Fraud-Detection-XGBoost-/PROJECT_NOTES.md

 False Alarms, Trust, and Human Cost

-Fraud detection is not only a technical problem — it is also a human one.
+Fraud detection is not only a technical problem, it is also a human one.

 Excessive false alarms can erode trust.
 When a system repeatedly flags innocent behaviour as suspicious, even legitimate customers may begin to question themselves.